spetitjean/TuLiPA-frames/README.md

 This is an extension for the existing [TuLiPA](https://sourcesup.cru.fr/tulipa/) (Tuebingen Linguistic Parsing Architecture), a parser for Lexicalised Tree Adjoining Grammars.
 It is extended with semantic frames paired with the elementary trees.

-Documentation on the parser and the resources is provided in the [Wiki section](https://github.com/spetitjean/TuLiPA-frames/wiki)
+Documentation on the parser and the resources is provided in the [Wiki](https://github.com/spetitjean/TuLiPA-frames/wiki).

 ## Cite
 If you use TuLiPA-frames, please cite [this paper](http://www.lrec-conf.org/proceedings/lrec2018/summaries/567.html) for attribution: